pfheatwole/thesis/source/derivations.rst

 Model 9a
 --------

-The model in this section is available as `Paraglider9a` in the `glidersim` package.
-It uses the riser connection midpoint `R` as the reference point for both the body and the payload, which simplifies incorporating the apparent mass matrix.
+This design uses the riser connection midpoint `R` as the reference point for both the body and the payload, which simplifies incorporating the apparent mass matrix.

-[[The glidersim package also includes `Paraglider9b`, which uses the centers of mass as the reference points for the body and payload dynamics.
-That choice simplifies the derivatives for angular momentum (since it eliminates the moment arms), but it makes it more difficult to incorporate the effects of apparent mass.]]

 Similar derivations: